sushilshinde/scripts/youtube-dl-guide.md

-# Download youtube videos and playlists via commmand line using youtube-dl library
+# Download youtube video and playlists via command line using youtube-dl library
 ## Steps

 0. You might have to download python for linux and mac